-CHS/302 (3)
+CHS/302(3) Selected Topic

 A course approved by the Academic Affairs Committee on a selected topic (elective) when sufficient interest is manifested.
+2 or 3 Credits

-CHS/HIS 313 Church History
+CHS/HIS 323 Church History

-An overview of church History from the beginnings of Christianity to the present.
+An overview of Church History from the beginnings of Christianity to the present.
 Attention will be given to the significant periods, events, movements, and personalities which helped the Church evolve as its theology was formulated throughout the centuries.
+PREREQUISITE: None 3 Credits